 Why is Insulin Important?

 The net effect of insulin secretion is to drive glucose into the cells and out of the circulating blood.
-Without insulin’s ability to regulate glucose, life could not be sustained.
+Without its ability to regulate glucose, life could not be sustained.
 If we need evidence of this, consider the fate of type I diabetics without supplemental insulin.
 Type 1 diabetes becomes a wasting disorder, meaning the person functionally starves to death on a cellular level.

-When we speak of insulin as being anabolic (as many bodybuilders and powerlifters often do), we understand from looking at glucose that insulin can be viewed as the master hormone that drives glucose into cells… but it also has an effect on fat and protein.
+When we speak of insulin as being anabolic (as many bodybuilders and powerlifters often do), we understand from looking at glucose that it can be viewed as the master hormone that drives glucose into cells… but it also has an effect on fat and protein.

 - The presence of insulin in reasonably high amounts seems to override any physiologically possible level of glucagon and retains stored body fat within the adipocytes, as well as drives dietary fat into storage.